 - Person-centred care

 Person-centred care is defined as valuing a patient as a person with unique needs.
-PCC is understanding their experience, and working with them to ensure their care plan is reflective of these individual needs.
+PCC is understanding the patient's experience and working with them to ensure their care plan is reflective of these individual needs.
 This includes establishing coordinated care and proper communication.
 In PCC, patients are encouraged to be involved in their own care and be in partnership with their healthcare team.

 - When nothing seems to be working